-Following an assessment of the most appropriate option for each client accessing the stop smoking service the advisor must offer, or recommend at least one of the following:
+Following an assessment of the most appropriate option for each client accessing the stop smoking service the advisor must offer, or recommend at least one of the following4:

-- NRT. - Combination Therapy (a combination of NRT products). - Varenicline (Champix) a prescription only drug may only be offered to clients by pharmacies who have signed up to supply it via a PGD3. - Bupropion (Zyban).
+- NRT - Combination Therapy (a combination of NRT products) - Generic Varenicline a prescription only drug. - Bupropion (Zyban).
 A prescription only drug.

-2 NCSCT, Local Stop Smoking Services: Service and delivery guidance 2014
+3 NCSCT, Local Stop Smoking Services: Service and delivery guidance 2014